 - Members of the public can enter the UK and Overseas public ballot in autumn.
 Applicants go into a draw and tickets are allocated at random, one pair per household, to lucky winners.
 You can’t control the day, court or price of the tickets you are allocated.
 And you may not get lucky at all.

 - Apply for a Wimbledon hospitality package via official provider, Keith Prowse.
-Often bought for corporate entertaining these tickets include prime seats on Centre Court or No 1 Court, plus meals and drinks in the entertainment suites on site.
+Often bought for corporate entertaining hospitality tickets include prime seats on Centre Court or No 1 Court, plus meals and drinks in the entertainment suites on site.
 They obviously cost more than the face value of the seats, but they’re a fabulous way to experience the Tournament!

 - Buy a debenture ticket that has been offered for resale.
 Debenture tickets are prime seats in Centre Court and Court No 1.
 Debenture holders invest in the AELTC and receive tickets each year along with Tournament perks like access to Debenture restaurants, bars and parking.
 Debenture holders may resell these tickets either personally or through resale sites.